-Medicare only pays for long-term care in a nursing home for up to 100 days if your loved one requires skilled services or rehabilitative care.
-Medicare may pay for short periods of care at home if they’re also receiving skilled home health or other in-home services.
+Medicare only pays for skilled or rehabilitative care in a nursing home for up to 100 days or for short periods at home if skilled in-home care services are required.
 Medicaid will pay for long-term care services, but your loved one must meet strict income and asset limits.

-If your loved one doesn’t qualify for Medicaid and they don’t have long-term care insurance, they’ll either be paying the entire cost of their care out of their own pocket or be dependent on you to help cover the cost.
-While the need for long-term care may be as short as a year, there’s a chance the need could continue well past that.
-Long-term care insurance could help defray this cost.
+If your loved one doesn’t qualify for Medicaid and they don’t have long-term care insurance, they’ll either be paying the entire cost of their care out-of-pocket or be dependent on you to help cover the cost.
+No matter how long they need the care, long-term care insurance could help defray this cost.

 How Much Does a Long-Term Care Insurance Policy Cost?